Margaret Minnicks has been an online writer for many years. She writes articles that are interesting to her readers.

 Certain Foods on Holidays

 It is definitely not unusual to eat certain foods on holidays.
-For example, it is popular to eat turkey on Thanksgiving, and corn beef and cabbage on St. Patrick Day.
+For example, it is popular to eat turkey on Thanksgiving, and corn beef and cabbage on St. Patrick's Day even if we are not Irish.

 What if you were locked into having a certain food on a designated day every week?